 My mobile buzzes on the coffee table as I snuggle into the couch, illuminating the darkness with its eerie white glow.
 I slap at it lazily and somehow manage to grab it - Merlin knows how.
 A new text message flashes on the screen, so I squint through the brightness assaulting my eyes and somehow manage to decipher that it’s from Gina, and I got called off of work for tomorrow.
 Only one person on the wait staff is working, apparently, because business is so slow.

 Great.
 Now I’ll have even less money on my pay check so I can not pay off my bills even more.
 How bloody fantastic.

 I really never thought I’d be complaining about not spending enough time at the diner.
-Guess there’s a first time for everything, like staying on a guy’s couch instead of in his bed, or not accepting alcohol when it’s offered.
+Guess there’s a first time for everything, though, like staying on a guy’s sofa instead of in his bed or not accepting alcohol when it’s offered.
 I suppose I’m turning over a new leaf or however that saying goes.